16th Annual Meeting – Field Visits

 Pollinators of the Amazon Rainforest

-This experience will allow you to learn about an agroforestry system of Amazonian fruit trees associated with meliponiculture, where agricultural production is integrated with the breeding of native stingless bees, which are fundamental to the health of Amazonian ecosystems.
+Participants learned about an agroforestry system of Amazonian fruit trees associated with meliponiculture, where agricultural production is integrated with the breeding of native stingless bees, which are fundamental to the health of Amazonian ecosystems.

 New Forestry Economy Building Blocks:

-– Bioeconomy : Production of honey and derivatives from native bees with high value in specialized markets.
+– Bioeconomy: Production of honey and derivatives from native bees with high value in specialized markets.

 – Restoration: Agroforestry systems that integrate trees, crops and biodiversity to recover ecological functions of the landscape.